tkhan2021/ELK-Stack-Project/README.md

-# ELK-Stack-Project
+# Automated ELK Stack Development Project

-Tanveer Khan 04/03/2021 SMU Cybersecurity Boot Camp
+Tanveer Khan 04/03/2021

-This is a collection of Linux scripts and Ansible scripts from my Cybersecurity Bootcamp class.

-The scripts are used to configure cloud servers with different docker containers.
+This repository's files were used to set up the network shown below.

 The final setup was 4 servers running vulnerable DVWA containers along with a JumpBox Provisioner and a server running an ELK Stack container.